-Fold chocolate chips into waffle batter for a sweet and delicious breakfast.
+Fold chocolate chips into waffle batter for a sweet and delicious breakfast (that can also double as a dessert).
 The decadent chocolate waffles are topped with a rich and creamy cheesecake mousse, fresh mixed berries and a drizzle of strawberry sauce.
-With waffles, chocolate, cheesecake and berries, this sweet breakfast can easily double as dessert.

 These vegan banana doughnuts are baked, not fried, making them perfect for a healthier breakfast or light dessert.
-Banana and maple is a classic combo.
 To jazz these up, add chocolate chips into the donuts or decorate the tops with sprinkles.

 Most breakfast recipes call for eggs.
 But ground flax seeds mixed with water are a great replacement for an egg in pancakes or baking.
 These vegan pancakes are so good because they are fluffy, moist and so tasty.
 Plus, they make the whole house smell so nice and heavenly.

 Siri Daly designed this recipe with Mother's Day brunch in mind.
 "I created this delicious bread pudding for moms (or anyone) that loves decadent casseroles starring buttery bread and rich, dark chocolate," she says.
 "Make sure to allow a full hour for the croissants to absorb the cream and eggs, as this will help create a lusciously moist bread pudding."